Length: 16 inches

-Primarily western in its distribution, the cinnamon teal is also a fairly frequent stray across the eastern United States as well.
-Drakes are unmistakable, with gorgeous bright rusty plumage over most of their bodies and deep red eyes.
+Males in alternate plumage are unmistakable, with a gorgeous, bright rusty plumage over most of their bodies, and deep red eyes.
 Females can be quite difficult to separate from blue-winged teal, but are usually less cleanly marked, and with a much warmer brown tone overall.
-Both sexes have a relatively long heavy bill.
+Males have a pale blue underwing.
+Females have a dull blue underwing.
+Both sexes have a relatively long, heavy, and darkly colored bill.

 Spring through fall, cinnamon teals can be found in the Western half of the United States—primarily in mountainous regions and along the Great Basin—and the coastal regions and marshes of Mexico.
 Cinnamon teal breed from southwestern Canada, along the Pacific coast of the United States, and east to the edge of the Great Plains.
 They spend winter in the Southwest, primarily from northern California to South Texas.
 But it is also a fairly frequent stray across the eastern United States.

 Cinnamon teal are omnivores.
 Their diet consists of aquatic vegetation and insects, seeds, snails, and zooplankton.

 Females construct nests of the dry stems of rushes, bulrushes, saltgrass, and grasses.
 Females alone incubate the eggs.
 They add dark brown or black down to the nest.
 Eggs are off-white to buffy.